react-cosmos/react-cosmos/CONTRIBUTING.md

 ## Hi there!

-So you want to know more about React Cosmos... _Sweet!._
+So you want to know more about React Cosmos... _Sweet!_

 You're probably a nice person and don't need to hear this, but please follow our [Code of Conduct](CODE_OF_CONDUCT.md) and respect the people you interact with.